 George Villanueva PhD

-School of Communication, Loyola University Chicago
+Department of Communication, Texas A&M University

 I am the author of the book Promoting Urban Social Justice Through Engaged Communication Scholarship: Reimagining Place.
 My academic writing has also appeared in the International Journal of Communication, Journal of Urban Technology, Journal of Applied Communication Research, Journal of Popular Music Studies, Cultural Studies<>Critical Methodologies, AAPI Nexus Journal, Asian American Policy Review, Anthropology Now, Journal of Urban Design, Pedagogy, Culture, & Society, and the book anthologies Anthropology of Los Angeles: Place and Agency in an Urban Setting and The Communication Ecology of 21st Century Urban Communities.